-Painting and decorating in Ireland especially exterior painting has its challanges.
+Painting and decorating in Ireland, especially exterior painting, has its challenges.

 For oil paints the day might be “mostly dry” but if the air is damp and there is very little or no drying out, then the surface will be damp.
-Especially important on raw or exposed wood, if the surface is damp then don’t paint it if you want the paint job to last (most importantly) the paint will go on ok, but if the surface is damp it will undermine the longevity of the job.
-Also on very windy days it is not advisable to finish woodwork; as dust and debris will be blown on to it and it will dry and stick.
+This is especially important on raw or exposed wood.
+If the surface is damp then don’t paint it if you want the paint job to last (most importantly) as the paint will go on ok, but if the surface is damp it will undermine the longevity of the job.
+Also on very windy days, it is not advisable to finish woodwork; as dust and debris will be blown on to it and it will dry and stick.
 Temperature is a consideration with oil paints but not as much as emulsion, generally above 5 degrees and you will be ok as long as the air is dry, and you stop painting by 3 o’clock.

-In Ireland when painting and decorating in summer; we do not have to worry too much, but I have on occasion come across one or two things to consider.
+In Ireland, we do not have to worry too much when painting and decorating in summer, but I have on occasion come across one or two things to consider.

-Painting and decorating exterior emulsion paints; only in the States did I experience days that were too hot to paint, when the paint just turned to porridge in the can and did not apply to roasting hot surface at all well.
+It was only in the States where I experienced days that were too hot to paint – the paint just turned to porridge in the can and did not apply to roasting hot surface at all well.
 I think in Ireland we will be ok for this one for a while.
 May we all have the perfect weather for painting!